ryoest/Math_480/README.md

+Repo for Math 480, Spring 2013

-Repo for howework and projects in Math 480
+Used for homework and other projects